nvidia-holoscan/holohub/README.md

 # Cleanup

-HoloHub applications share a build directory by default.
-We recommend running the command below to reset your build directory between building and running different HoloHub applications:
+We recommend running the command below to reset your build directory between building Holohub applications with different configurations:

 ```sh
 ./run clear_cache